 Depository collections are available to the general public only during the hours the Firestone reference desk is staffed.
 Visitors should check in with the Access Office (or with Library Security if the Access Office is closed) upon arrival.
 See Procedures for General Public Use of Depository Collections for more information.

 The Graphic Arts Collection documents the history of printing and printed books from the 8th century to the present with examples of fine press printing, bookbinding, papermaking, letterform, illustration, and livres d’artistes, as well as a reference collection.
 Primary source materials include approximately 50,000 prints, drawings, and photographs; blocks, stones, and plates for printmaking; and printed ephemera.
+To read current updates on the collection see the Graphic Arts Blog.

 This collection holds maps printed before 1919 (loose sheets, wall maps, cased maps), some atlases, directories, guides, and related reference works.
 The collection is especially rich in examples depicting North America, Western Europe, and the Middle East, with large holdings for London, Paris, and New York.
 Many of the maps have been digitized: high-resolution images are linked to the online catalog records.
 In addition, there is a small collection of globes and cartographic instruments and materials.